PivotTable — Smart UI JavaScript API

 <smart-pivot-table freeze-header></smart-pivot-table>

-const pivottable = document.querySelector('smart-pivot-table');
+const el = document.querySelector('smart-pivot-table');

-const pivottable = document.querySelector('smart-pivot-table');
+const el = document.querySelector('smart-pivot-table');

-let freezeHeader = pivottable.freezeHeader;
+const freezeHeader = el.freezeHeader;

 A callback function that provides the default summary operation (e.g., sum, average, count) for a summary column when the column is dynamically assigned as a summary field—such as when a user assigns it by dragging and dropping in the UI designer.
 This function is invoked to ensure that the appropriate summary logic is applied automatically whenever the summary column configuration changes at runtime.

-<smart-pivot-table get-default-summary-function='getDefaultSummaryFunction'></smart-pivot-table>
+<smart-pivot-table get-default-summary-function="getDefaultSummaryFunction"></smart-pivot-table>

-const pivottable = document.querySelector('smart-pivot-table');
+const el = document.querySelector('smart-pivot-table');

-const pivottable = document.querySelector('smart-pivot-table');
+const el = document.querySelector('smart-pivot-table');

-let getDefaultSummaryFunction = pivottable.getDefaultSummaryFunction;
+const getDefaultSummaryFunction = el.getDefaultSummaryFunction;

 Specifies whether to display a Grand Total row that aggregates the values of all data rows.
 When enabled, this option will add a summary row at the bottom of the data set, showing the total or combined values for each relevant column.
 Can also be used to retrieve the current setting.